Save up to 25%… Shop Our Birthday Sale Now!

 It may not be surprising to think that there’s a connection between nutrition and mental health.
 Several studies suggest improving your diet may help support a positive mood (32,33).

-Research suggests beta-glucans, like those from healthy mushrooms, may help keep your blood sugar levels steady (36).
+Research suggests beta-glucans, like those from the best mushrooms, may help keep your blood sugar levels steady (36).

 A study with mice showed Reishi mushroom polysaccharides can regulate expressions of certain proteins associated with uncontrolled blood sugar levels.
 The polysaccharides also showed protective properties toward pancreatic beta-cells (37).

-It’s important to note that most of the blood sugar research performed on functional mushrooms are animal or laboratory (cell) studies.
-So while many of the findings are promising, clinical trials will need to be conducted to confirm their benefits in humans.
+It’s important to note that most blood sugar research performed on functional mushrooms are animal or laboratory (cell) studies.
+So, while many of the findings are promising, clinical trials will need to be conducted to confirm their benefits in humans.

 Find out more about reishi in Reishi Mushroom Benefits & Usage: A Comprehensive Guide.